Accessibility

 Here are some common ARIA tags and what they do:

-Provides a label for an element.
-This is useful for buttons or icons that don't have visible text.
+• aria-label: Provides a label for an element, useful for buttons or icons that don't have visible text.

-Indicates that an element should be hidden from screen readers.
-This can be used for decorative elements that don't need to be announced.
+• aria-hidden: Indicates that an element should be hidden from screen readers, such as for decorative elements that don't need to be announced.

-Tells screen readers that an element's content may change and should be announced when it does.
-This is helpful for live updates, like notifications.
+• aria-live: Tells screen readers that an element's content may change and should be announced when it does, helpful for live updates like notifications.

-Points to another element that is controlled by the current element.
-This is useful for dropdown menus or tabs.
+• aria-controls: Points to another element that is controlled by the current element, useful for dropdown menus or tabs.

 Diving Deeper into ARIA Tags